mojombo/tomdoc/tomdoc.md

 shows the method signature(s).
 For complex dynamic signatures, you SHOULD name and demarcate signature variables with `<>` for required parts and `[]` for optional parts.
 Use `...` for repeating elements.
-If there are dynamic elements to the signature, document them in the same was as the Arguments section, but leave out any type declarations.
-Documentation for metaprogrammed methods may exist independent of any actual code, or it may appear above the code that creates the methods.
+If there are dynamic elements to the signature, document them in the same way as the Arguments section, but leave out any type declarations.
+Documentation for metaprogrammed methods may exist independently of any actual code, or may appear above the code that creates the methods.
 Use your best judgment.

     # Signature